Ryu1845/hyena-jax/README.md

 # hyena-jax
-Implementation of Hyena Hierarchy in JAX
+[WIP] Implementation of Hyena Hierarchy in JAX